vondele/fastpopular/Readme.md

   -o <path>             Path to output epd file (default: popular.epd) --omitMoveCounter     Omit movecounter when storing the FEN (the same position with different movecounters is in any case only stored once)
   --saveCount           Output the count of each stored position without movecounter in the file popular_sorted.epd.
-  --TBlimit <N>         Omit positions with N pieces, or fewer (default: 1) --omitMates           Omit positions without a legal move (check/stale mates) --minElo <N>          Omit games where WhiteElo or BlackElo < minElo (default: 0)
+  --cdfCutoff <P>       Output the counts only of the P% most popular positions, weighted by their counts. (default: 100.0) --TBlimit <N>         Omit positions with N pieces, or fewer (default: 1) --omitMates           Omit positions without a legal move (check/stale mates) --minElo <N>          Omit games where WhiteElo or BlackElo < minElo (default: 0)